Baonks81/baonks81.github.io/_posts/2023-02-17-Ktweak-optimize-parameters-on-Android-and-GNU-Linux.md

 category: linuxmobile
 ---

 Because Android is a fork of GNU/Linux, that means only the kernel is used, the rest of the rootfs and components are added such as drivers, firmwares, google play and apps.
-Android need to optimize kernel parameters.
+Android need to optimize kernel parameters, even Google engineers did but it's still suck parameters from stock

 {% include image.html
             img="images/Ktweak.jpg"